MasteryEducation/SecuritiesExamsMastery.ca/content/csc/16/3/index.md

 - [ ] Preferred broker recommendations
 - [ ] Immediate motion to terminate the advisor-client arrangement

-> **Explanation:** An IPS sets out the portfolio’s asset allocation targets, not just legal disclaimers or broker preferences.
+> **Explanation:**( An IPS sets out the portfolio’s asset allocation targets, not just legal disclaimers or broker preferences.)

----

 ### Which of the following benchmarks might a Canadian equity investor most likely use in their IPS?
 - [ ] The Nikkei 225